 - Don’t use a leather needle You don’t want to use the leather needle for the same reason, it will weaken the vinyl as it cuts when perforating - making big holes and making the vinyl more likely to tear.
 I recommend using a topstitch needle as it has a bigger eye so your thread won’t break and it will catch the bottom thread to prevent skipped stitches - but it still makes neat holes.
 Choosing a 90-100 needle to handle the vinyl without risking it bending.

 - Don’t use pin, use clips When vinyl has been perforated the little hole won't close, so use Wonder Clips instead of pins when working with vinyl.
 If you can't use clips I usually use double sided sewing tape or a dot or two of glue to hold stuff in place until I can sew it down.

-- Don't iron - tape or glue If you've read some of my patterns you know how I love to use tape or fabric glue to hold stuff in place, when it comes to glitter vinyl, this becomes a necessity as you can't press it.
+- Don't iron - tape or glue If you've read some of my patterns you know how I love to use tape or fabric glue to hold stuff in place, when it comes to vinyl, this becomes a necessity as you can't press it.
 If you want a seam allowance to stay down, glue it in place.
-If you want a temporariy hold - use tape, either double sided sewing tape, or even painters tape if you need a temp fix while working.
+If you want a temporary hold - use tape, either double sided sewing tape, or even painters tape if you need a temp fix while working.